ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-04-23-rushing-to-germany.md

 ![Rain on the highway](/assets/images/IMG_7764.jpg)

-I stopped at a [gas station](https://www.google.com/maps/place/Estaci%C3%B3n+de+servicio+Cepsa/) 200km in front of [Valencia](https://www.google.com/maps/place/Valencia,+Spain/) and felt quite tired, so I decided to spend the night there.
+I stopped at a [gas station](https://www.google.com/maps/place/Estaci%C3%B3n+de+servicio+Cepsa/) 200km in front of [Valencia](https://www.google.com/maps/place/Valencia,+Spain/).
+I felt quite tired, so I decided to spend the night there.

 When I continued my journey early in the morning, the weather was even worse than the day before.